-Joliet Junior College is a 1,442 square mile district serving a population of more than 650,000 in Will, Grundy, Kendall, LaSalle, Kankakee, Livingston and Cook Counties.
-To verify that your city or community is served by Joliet Junior College, residents can check their property tax bill or voter's card.
+JJC serves more than 650,000 people in parts of Will, Grundy, Kendall, LaSalle, Kankakee, Livingston and Cook counties.
+At 1,442 square miles, JJC makes up Illinois Community College District 525.
+To see if your community is served by JJC, residents can check their property tax bill or voter's card.

 Requirements for Proof of Residency

-- Has attained his or her full majority (age 18 or married), and who has resided in Illinois Community College District 525 for at least 30 days prior to the beginning of the term.
+- Age 18 or married, and have lived in District 525 for at least 30 days prior to the beginning of the semester

-- Lives with his/her parents or legal guardian in Illinois Community College District 525 for at least 30 days prior to the beginning of the term.
+- Living with your parents or legal guardian in District 525 for at least 30 days prior to the beginning of the semester

-- Is a minor and has resided in Illinois Community College District 525 for at least 30 days prior to the beginning of the term and who:
+- A minor and have resided in District 525 for at least 30 days prior to the beginning of the semester.
+You also:

-- Has not lived with his/her parents or guardian (except for brief holiday periods) during the past calendar year nor plans to do so during the next calendar year; and
+- Have not lived with your parents or guardian (except for brief holiday periods) during the past calendar year and you do not plan to do so during the next calendar year; and

-- Has not received more than the IRS Standard Deduction in financial assistance from his/her parents or guardian during the previous calendar year nor expects to do so during the next calendar year.
+- Have not received more than the IRS Standard Deduction in financial assistance from your parents or guardian during the previous calendar year nor expect to do so during the next calendar year.